Academic Senate

 2. Act as tellers when votes are cast by ballot and report the results to the Administrative Assistant and the Senate Executive Committee.

-3. In consultation with the Office of Institutional Research, conduct opinion polls of the electorate on any issue, as directed by the Senate.
+3. In consultation with the Office of Institutional Effectiveness, Research, and Planning, conduct opinion polls of the electorate on any issue, as directed by the Senate.

-3. Meetings: Meet during the Spring Semester as needed.
+3. Meetings: Meetings will be scheduled during the Spring Semester or as needed.

-1. Composition: The Senate President, Vice President, Executive Secretary, President-elect, and the Past President during that person's tenure as defined in the Constitution.
+1. Composition: The Senate President, Vice President, Executive Secretary, President-elect, Equity Advocate, At-Large Representative, Associate Faculty Representative, Administrative Assistant and the Past President during that person's tenure as defined in the Constitution.

 2. Duties: The Executive Committee will: